dorayy/pianos_tiles_bot/README.md

 pip install pyautogui &nbsp;
 pip install Pillow --upgrade

-Then use your terminal and make sure you in the folder : python bot.py
+Then use on your terminal and make sure are you in the folder before : python bot.py